-I am a postdoctoral research fellow with the ICON Science Lab at RMIT University.
+I am a senior research fellow with the ICON Science Lab at RMIT University.
 I work on a range of research projects including evaluating the social dimensions of private land conservation, prioritizing conservation behavior change, and more recently examining the structural and social barriers to better offset policies.

 Currently, I am the President of the Society for Conservation Biology’s Social Science Working Group, which aims to strengthen conservation social science and its application to conservation practice.

 Check out my passion project Please Keep to the Path, a website that seeks to increase the accessibility of behavioral insights to all who are interested in applying it to promote nature conservation.

 Prior to my research career I worked in forest and prairie restoration projects in Minnesota and New York, and managed a protected area in West Africa, focused on primate conservation.
 I received my undergraduate degree from the University of Minnesota Department of Fisheries, Wildlife and Conservation Biology and MSc from Imperial College London’s Interdisciplinary Conservation Program.

 My research is supported by an Australian Research Council Discovery Grant (DP200103501).